materialsproject/fireworks/docs/rerun_tutorial.rst

     lpad rerun_fws -i <FW_IDS>

-where ``<FW_IDS>`` is the numerical id of the FireWork you want to re-run (or a list of comma-separated ids).
+where ``<FW_IDS>`` is the numerical id of the FireWork you want to re-run (or a list of space-separated ids).
 Note that all children of a re-run FireWork will also be re-run.

 Instead of specifying ids, you can also specify a name (``-n``), a state (``-s``), or a custom query (``-q``).
 The full command is thus::